johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

   passed as a parameter.

-* `withResetButton` will add a context menu icon, Reset, to the component that allows the site editor to reset data back to the default content.
+* `withResetButton` will add a context menu icon, Reset, to the component that allows the content editor to reset data back to the default content.
 If your components consists of a composition of individual components, A site builder has the choice of determing the reset behavior.
   * It can be placed on the component itself, and then the reset will revert all data back to the original.
-  * Or it can be placed on each individual components, allowing the site editor to reset individual components.
+  * Or it can be placed on each individual components, allowing the content editor to reset individual components.

 ### Defining a Contentful Component that consists of single component